 an open source

 The OWL is an open source, programmable effects pedal made for guitarists, musicians, hackers and programmers alike.
-Users can program their own effects in C++, or download ready-made patches from our growing online patch library.
+Users can program their own effects, or download ready-made patches from our growing online patch library.

 You can order your Owl through our webshop: